Edgar G. Sargent

 Sargent has represented bankruptcy estates in litigating audit malpractice, fraudulent conveyance, officer and director liability, and breach of contract claims.
 He has led investigations by estates into potential claims in each of these areas as well as securities violations and other causes of action.
 He has litigated matters in bankruptcy courts across the United States, including Arizona, Washington State, Delaware, and the Southern District of New York.

 In addition to his bankruptcy-related work, Sargent has represented plaintiffs and defendants in a wide range of commercial disputes.
-He has recovered hundreds of millions of dollars through settlements and judgments on behalf of clients in patent infringement, accounting malpractice, anti-trust, breach of contract, and business tort claims.
+He has recovered substantial amounts through settlements and judgments on behalf of clients in patent infringement, accounting malpractice, anti-trust, breach of contract, and business tort claims.
 Sargent is based in Seattle but he represents clients in courts across the United States.
 A more complete list of Sargent’s cases is available below.

 Yale University (B.A. in philosophy, 1986)

 University of Washington (J.D. with high honors, 1998)

 Clerked for Judge John C. Coughenour, Chief Judge of the United States District Court for the Western District of Washington.

 - Named a “Super Lawer” by Washington Law And Politics (Thomson Reuters), 2014

 - Fraternities: Order of the Coif

 - Editor in Chief, Washington Law Review, 1997-1998